rnowling/water-box-simulations/README.md

 # water-box-simulations
-Scripts and data for simulating water boxes
+Scripts and data for simulating water boxes with OpenMM